SteelCompendium/data-md-dse/Bestiary/Monsters/War Dogs/Statblocks/Soulbinder Psyche.md

         tier3: 15 corruption damage; P < 5 weakened (EoT)
       - name: Effect
-        effect: The area is difficult terrain until the start of Psyche's next turn At the start of each of her turns, Psyche can use a maneuver to main- tain this effect, move the area up to 5 squares, and make the power roll against each creature in the area's new location.
+        effect: The area is difficult terrain until the start of Psyche's next turn At the start of each of her turns, Psyche can use a maneuver to maintain this effect, move the area up to 5 squares, and make the power roll against each creature in the area's new location.
       - cost: 1 Malice
         effect: Until the start of Psyche's next turn, if this ability makes a creature weakened, that creature is also soulbound (save ends; see Soulbind